zaratanDotWorld/choreWheel/docs/tools/chores.rst

 The core concept of Chores is, unsurprisingly, chores.
 Every house creates a list of chores that they need done.
 The key idea is that chores aren't done on a schedule, but rather "whenever necessary", as determined by the residents.
-Chores are worth points, and the amount of points a chore is worth goes up the longer the chore goes undone (in most cases, the longer it's been, the bigger the job gets).
+Chores are worth points, and the amount of points a chore is worth goes up the longer the chore goes undone.

 **Everyone in the house needs to earn a certain number of points, about 100 per month.**
 **Over the course of the month, all the chores (collectively) gain about 100 points per person.**
-So, everyone does the chores they think are worth their time.
-The result is a continuous process of domestic renewal.
+Everyone does the chores they think are worth their time, and the result is a continuous process of domestic renewal.

 .. note::